mariadb-corporation/MaxScale/Documentation/Routers/KafkaCDC.md

 > user) when idempotence is enabled: max.in.flight.requests.per.connection=5 (must
 > be less than or equal to 5), retries=INT32_MAX (must be greater than 0),
 > acks=all, queuing.strategy=fifo.

+### `timeout`

+The connection and read timeout for the replication stream.
+The default value is 10 seconds.

+When a `kafkacdc` service is being destryed and no events are replicated, the replication thread waits for a read to time out before exiting.
+This can cause slow shutdowns when `timeout` is configured to a large value.

 ## Example Configuration